hbvj99/k-townfitness/README.md

 Preview is available at https://vijaypathak.com.np/ktownfitness/

 <hr/>
-<h5>Note: The resources i.e images are used only for educational purposes</h5>
+<h5>Note: The resources i.e. images are used only for educational purposes</h5>